Six-Gun Snow White

 Within about three sentences, I saw that she could indeed pull it off.

 The story opens with Snow White’s narration, detailing how her unlikely (in the late 1800s) parentage came about, her lonely childhood, and how her wicked stepmother came into her life.
 The second half of the book, as Snow White escapes from her stepmother’s abusive control, is told from multiple points of view and brings in the elements of the traditional Snow White narrative in unexpected, but perfectly fitting ways, while incorporating unexpected questions into the tale.
 Questions like, ‘where do you go when you don’t belong anywhere?’ or ‘how do you go on when those who claim to love you do nothing but hurt you?’.
-And regardless of whose point of view the story is coming from, the voice is spot on, and it sounds like it was written by someone whose spent their life at home on the range.
+And regardless of whose point of view the story is coming from, the voice is spot on, and it sounds like it was written by someone who has spent their life at home on the range.

 Though she doesn’t get as much press as some other authors working right now, Catherynne M. Valente is one of those rare writers who nails disparate character voices, no matter the setting, age, or background of those characters.
 Her ability to turn a phrase or describe an entire world in a few sentences is second to few, and it won’t be long before she’s won All The Awards for her brilliant stories.
 If you haven’t read any of Valente’s work yet, do yourself a favor and pick up any of her books, make a cup of your favorite tea, and settle in for an amazing adventure.